Introducing our wonderful family of teachers who, along with our core team, deliver classes for BYRP

 Holding space for women to experience their innate bodily wisdom brings all the joy for me.

-Seanie is a Yoga teacher and Artist with a passion to support the healing of humanity.
+Seanie has been teaching with BYRP since 2019.
+She is a yoga teacher and artist, completely passionate about expression, psychology, expansion of self and our capacity to feel more, move more, and the ever growing awareness around how we all need connection and community.
 This has naturally led her to becoming a teacher for BYRP.
-With ongoing training and 5 years of teaching experience she is excited to apply some of the skills and passion she has cultivated so far working for this project.
-See Seanie's art work here
+With ongoing training and 6 years of teaching experience she is excited to be applying some of the skills and passion she has cultivated so far working for this project

 Marianne is a yoga facilitator and clinical hypnotherapist and psychotherapist (trainee), she is passionate about the value of yoga for mental health and her teachings are offered in a trauma-sensitive, open, playful and empowering way.
 She has a background of working in mental health, youth and adult homelessness, and the charity sector more broadly.
 Marianne believes that yoga can help us to cultivate connection with ourselves and each other, she enjoys sharing yoga with all who are curious to try it.